Sakshammahajan2411/Hue-You/README.md

 🚀 Overview

-This is a fashion recommendation system that helps users find the best fashion choices based on various parameters.
-The project is built using Python and JavaScript, with Tailwind CSS for styling.
+This fashion recommendation system helps users find the best fashion choices based on various parameters.
+The project is designed in Python and JavaScript, with Tailwind CSS for styling.

 ✨ Features